KCallaghan/FlowFill/README.md

 Please contact us if you have questions or suggestions!

 ## Required data inputs
 The only required data file is topography in a .nc (NetCDF) format.
-Name files as:
+The filename is specified at runtime.
+The NetCDF file should include latitude, longitude, and elevation in a dimension called 'value'.

 ## Compilation